SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 ### M
 **Merchant**
-The company selling goods and is waiting for an invoice to be paid (can be vendor and/or cashier)
+The company selling goods and is waiting for a bill to be paid (can be vendor and/or cashier)

 ### N